 Do any of these football injuries or basketball injuries ring a bell?

 This is one of the most common foot injuries.
-It is an inflammation of a thick ligament that runs from your heel bone towards the toes.
+It is an inflammation of a thick ligament that runs from your heel bone toward the toes.
 When it becomes inflamed, it causes pain on the bottom of the heel.
 It can also cause pain in the arch.
 Most feel the most pain with the first few steps in the morning, after which the pain eases.
 But it doesn’t always go away.
 You may feel the pain throughout the day.

 Former New York Giants quarterback Eli Manning had plantar fasciitis.
 It kept him out of the game for half the season.
 And you can imagine the top notch treatment he received.
 If these symptoms sound familiar, don’t wait to come into the office.